-Now, David is preparing to enroll in his first-choice Ph.D. program at Washington University.
-He knows his lab skills are strong, and after leading study sessions for introductory biology classes at Valpo, he is also looking forward to the opportunity to teach.
+After graduating from Valpo, David enrolled in his first-choice Ph.D. program at Washington University.
+He knew that his lab skills were strong, and after leading study sessions for introductory biology classes at Valpo, he was also looking forward to the opportunity to teach.

 “Valpo taught me how to research, and how to communicate complex scientific ideas to people who’ve never been exposed to them before,” he says.

 Soon, that will be his full-time job.